-For ROI, EU and US colleagues, Respect at Work matters (bullying, discrimination, harassment) impacting colleagues only on a personal level (i.e. a colleague complains that they have been bullied by their People Manager) does not constitute a Speak Up and should be reported and dealt with under the Group's dedicated Respect at Work Policy and Procedures.
-However, where a colleague raises allegations of Respect at Work matters, that impacts a number of colleagues, and is not just personally impacting the colleague, then this is a Speak Up and should be raised through the Speak Up channels.
+For ROI, EU and US colleagues, Respect at Work matters (bullying, discrimination, harassment) impacting only the reporting colleague on a personal level (i.e. a colleague complains that they have been bullied by their People Manager) does not constitute a Speak Up and should be reported and dealt with under the Group's dedicated Respect at Work Policy and Procedures.
+However, where a colleague raises complaints of Respect at Work matters, that impacts a number of colleagues, and is not just impacting on the reporting colleague, then this is a Speak Up and should be raised through the Speak Up channels.

-For UK colleagues, all Respect at Work matters, regardless whether they are personal to an individual colleague or impact a number of colleagues, can be reported to People Services or through the Speak Up channels, in compliance with UK regulation.
+For UK colleagues, all Respect at Work matters, regardless of whether they are personal to an individual colleague or impact a number of colleagues, can be reported to People Services or through the Speak Up channels, in compliance with UK regulation.

-For All colleagues, all Respect at Work matters will be dealt with under the group's dedicated Respect at Work Policy and Procedures.
-Where the disclosure also meets the definition of a Speak Up concern, then the Discloser and Respondent will be afforded additional protections, including keeping their name confidential, as outlined in this Policy.
+For all colleagues, all Respect at Work matters will be dealt with under the Group's dedicated Respect at Work Policy and Procedures.
+Where the disclosure also meets the definition of a Speak Up concern, then the Discloser and Respondent3 will be afforded additional protections, including keeping their name confidential, as outlined in this Policy.